 Secondly, it’s difficult to compete (price-wise) against designers and developers who rely exclusively on predesigned themes, page builders, and/or sloppy coding practices.
 That’s because many small businesses, eager to save money, are quick to hire inexperienced web designers/developers— until they eventually realize what it will cost to fix or extend their poorly-coded website.

-So nine months ago, I bit the bullet and began using a page builder called Divi to build new websites.
+So a few years ago, I bit the bullet and began using a page builder called Divi to build new websites.

 WordPress Page Builders Defined